firehol/blocklist-ipsets/README.md

 # List of ipsets included

-The following list was automatically generated on Sun May 17 11:27:17 UTC 2015.
+The following list was automatically generated on Sun May 17 11:40:28 UTC 2015.

 The update frequency is the maximum allowed by internal configuration.
 A list will never be downloaded sooner than the update frequency stated.
-A list will also not be downloaded if it has not been modified on the server (as reported by HTTP `IF_MODIFIED_SINCE` method)
+A list may also not be downloaded, after this frequency expired, if it has not been modified on the server (as reported by HTTP `IF_MODIFIED_SINCE` method).

 name|info|type|entries|update|
 :--:|:--:|:--:|:-----:|:----:|